Krowsie/starter-academic/content/publication/are-we-comparing-apples-with-oranges-assessing-improvement-across-symptoms-functioning-and-goal-progress-for-adolescent-anxiety-depression/index.md

   reliably improved symptoms reported no reliable improvement in functioning.
   Inversely, one in three (34.8%) young people reported meaningful goal progress but no reliable symptom improvement.
-Monitoring systems that focus exclusively on symptom change risk over- or underestimating actual impact, while aggregating different outcomes into a single metric can mask informative differences in the number and type of outcomes showing improvement.
+Monitoring systems that focus exclusively on symptom change risk over- or under-estimating actual impact, while aggregating different outcomes into a single metric can mask informative differences in the number and type of outcomes showing improvement.
 A move towards harmonized outcome measurement approaches across multiple domains is